zhangtp1992/HealthAnalytics/HealthModel/README.md

 ###############################################################

+#Health Model Readme

-Hello!
-This is the the README for running the Model component of the program!
+**Hello!** This is the the README for running the Model component of the program!

 This program assumes that you have Python and PIP installed